Testing effect: Transfer of learning

 Learning using retrieval practice appears to be one of the most effective methods for promoting transfer of learning.
 In particular the following three techniques have been identified as particularly beneficial for transfer especially when combined with feedback: i) Implementing broad rather than narrow retrieval exercises ii) Encouraging meaningful explanations of concepts or topics iii) Using a variety of complexity and formats with questions such as retrieval questions that require inference.

 Considerations

 Complex materials

 Some researchers have applied aspects of cognitive load theory to suggest the testing effect may disappear with increasing task difficulty due to increased element interactivity.
 This has been addressed in the literature with studies that show complex learning is benefitted by retrieval practice.
+Further research has demonstrated that higher-order retrieval does not need to be based on a lower-level factual recall, and that from the beginning of the learning period, both should be combined for best effect.

 Future research

-It has been suggested that as most studies on the impact of retrieval practice were conducted in WEIRD countries this could cause a bias which should be explored in further studies.
+It has been suggested that as most studies on the impact of retrieval practice were conducted in WEIRD countries, this could cause a bias which should be explored in further studies.